 Wilderness First Responder (WFR) certification is recognized as the standard level of expertise in backcountry first aid.
 This nationally recognized 80-hour program trains participants to respond to emergencies in remote settings.
 Participants spend time completing practical skills, case studies and scenarios designed to improve decision-making abilities in high-stress situations.

 Students develop patient assessment skills, knowledge of body systems, equipment improvisation, trauma response, environmental medicine, toxins knowledge, wilderness protocols, backcountry medicine and wilderness rescue techniques.
-The WFR certification is offered through a partnership with Landmark Learning, an accredited organization.
-After successful completion of the WFR and CPR certification, students are eligible to apply for academic credit.
+The WFR certification is offered through a partnership with Landmark Learning.

 A little more than halfway through course, students will participate in a reflection period called Solo.
 During this time, Instructors assign students their own individual spaces within a designated area.
 These sites are both secluded and within hearing distance of other group members and Instructors for safety.
 Students will be given all the necessary gear, food, water and skills to enjoy this time alone.
 Solo is a great opportunity for students to relax, recharge and reflect on their course after having long days of strenuous group activities.
 They also know the location of their Instructors should they need to contact them for any reason.
 Instructors will be monitoring students closely during this experience.